Manche: History

-Manche is one of the original 83 départements created during the French Revolution on March 4, 1790.
-It was created from part of the province of Normandie.
+Manche is one of the original 83 Departments of France, established during the French Revolution on 26 February 1790.
+It was created from part of the province of Normandy.

-The first capital was Coutances until 1796, and it resumed that role after World War II because of the almost complete destruction of Saint-Lô during the battle of Normandy following D-Day.
+The capital was Coutances until 1796, and it resumed that role after World War II because of the almost complete destruction of Saint-Lô during the Battle of Normandy following D-Day.
 When Saint-Lô was rebuilt, it once again became the capital.